-On June 6, 2019, the Corporation completed the acquisition of all the shares of Alta Précision Inc. Alta Précision Inc. is a manufacturer of high-precision landing gear components located in Montreal, Quebec.
+On June 7, 2019, the Corporation completed the acquisition of all the shares of Alta Précision Inc., a manufacturer of high-precision landing gear components located in Montreal, Quebec.
+In April 2020, in light of the ongoing COVID-19 pandemic, Héroux-Devtek announced the closure of its Alta Précision facilities as part of a restructuring plan.